- Welcome Message

 Notification of Offer of Place

-The Mirfield Free Grammar and Sixth Form Multi-Academy Trust will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
-The waiting list will close on the final day of the 2018/19 school year.
+The MFG Academies Trust will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
+The waiting list will close on the final day of the 2019/20 school year.

-Unsuccessful applicants may also contact the Academy to be advised of their right of appeal to an Independent Appeal Panel (01924 483688).
+Unsuccessful applicants may also contact the Academy to be advised of their right of appeal to an Independent Appeal Panel.

 All applications for an in-year admission to The MFG must be made on the Kirklees In-year Common Application Form (ICAF) available from the Academy.
-The completed form is then sent directly to The MFG.
+This form is also available to download from the Kirklees Council Website: http://www.kirklees.gov.uk/beta/admissions/pdf/in-year-admissions.pdf. together with a booklet explaining the process.